awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 The following policy grants access to use Systems Manager parameters with a specific name\.

-The first statement grants users the permission to view Systems Manager parameters when selecting an AMI in the launch wizard\.
+The first statement grants users the permission to view Systems Manager parameters when selecting an AMI in the launch instance wizard\.
 The second statement grants users the permission to only use parameters that are named `prod-*`\.

 ```
 {